sigcsets/sigcse2020/authors/bofs.md

 ### BOF Abstract (limited to {{site.data.cfp.details["Birds of a Feather"].abstract}})

-The abstract is the description of the BOF that will appear on the conference web pages.
+The abstract is the description of the BOF that will appear in the online program.
 The description is limited to and must match verbatim the abstract section of the BOF Proposal.
 The BOF abstract must be submitted in plain text.
 The abstract for an accepted proposal may contain a URL with more information.
 (Abstracts of accepted BOFs can be edited in response to reviews.)

 ### Sample Proposal